jenesh/jenesh/README.md

 # Hi, I'm Jenesh 👋👨‍💻

 I'm a Software Engineer turned Engineering Manager.
+I manage two growth teams of 12 engineers responsible for signups and conversion.
 I am passionate about solving problems with and without code!
 Currently, I'm at Codecademy, helping millions of learners from all around the world. 🌎

 Fun fact: I  do not have a CS degree! 👀